elestio/cloudgate/README.md

 - Linux, Windows or Mac OS
 - Node 10+ for single-threaded mode, Node 12+ for multi-threaded mode

-if you are on Node 10, you can activate multithreding by executing this in your terminal:
+if you are on Node 10, you can activate multithreading by executing this in your terminal:

     export NODE_OPTIONS=--experimental-worker